 Before you buy traditional gifts such as random clothes, funny pajamas, accessories, home decor, and other items, consider deciding this year for non-clutter gifts and letting people who you care about enjoy this small portion of benefits of a minimalist lifestyle.

-Including free and DIY options.
+See examples of such non-clutter gifts, including free and DIY options.

 Self-development & education